remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-6/ssh/setup.md

 GitHub, on the other hand, does it this way: [GitHub SSH key fingerprints](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/githubs-ssh-key-fingerprints)
 ~~~

-## Keys for client authentication
+## For client authentication

-The private key, held by the client, is used for authenticating with the serve.
+The private key, held by the client, is used for authenticating with the server.

 The public key, should be shared with the server out-of-band prior to any SSH connection.
 This is typically stored in `~/.ssh/authorized_keys` at the server.